The Butterfly Revolution is a novel written in 1961 by William Butler.

-Winston Weyn (nicknamed "Win" or "Winnie") is an thirteen-year-old kid who is sent to High Pines, a boys summer camp.
+Winston Weyn (nicknamed "Win" or "Winnie") is a thirteen-year-old kid who is sent to High Pines, a boys summer camp.
 The older teens at the camp become fed up with the camp and eventually start a revolution.
-Lead by Frank Reilley and Stanley Runk, they seize control of High Pines and Low Pines (the girls camp nearby) and then things go bad
+Lead by Frank Reilley and Stanley Runk, they seize control of High Pines and Low Pines (the girls camp nearby) and then things go bad.

 This book provides examples of: